oh2mp/esp32_ble2mqtt/README.md

 - [Arduino IDE](https://www.arduino.cc/en/main/software)
 - [Arduino ESP32 filesystem uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin/)

+You must install also _PubSubClient and ESP32_BLE_Arduino_ from Arduino library manager.

 Choose correct ESP32 board and change partitioning setting:<br /> **Tools -> Partition Scheme -> Huge APP(3MB No OTA)**

 Use the filesystem uploader tool to upload the contents of data library.
 It contains the html pages for